-FHFA invited input from Congress, stakeholders, and the public on the FHFA Strategic Plan: Fiscal Years 2022 - 2026 through a posting on the Agency's website over a 30-day period.
+FHFA invited input from Congress, stakeholders, and the public on the FHFA Strategic Plan: Fiscal Years 2022 - 2026 through a posting on the Agency's website over a 30-day period ending on March 11, 2022.
+FHFA received 43 responses to the Strategic Plan and carefully reviewed each, making changes in the final version where appropriate.